-5.5 Light source exchange
+5.6 Light source

 The L.E.D. used as Light Source has a long but finite lifetime (~ 5000 hours) and should be replaced periodically.
 A decreasing L.E.D. light intensity will cause decreasing signal heights over time.
-When this period of 5000 hours has been reached, a message indicating that the maximum usage of the lamp has been exceeded will be displayed when the unit is powered up and the orange L.E.D. on keyboard will blink.
+When this period of 5000 hours has been reached, a message indicating that the maximum usage of the lamp has been exceeded will be displayed when the unit is powered up and the orange L.E.D. on keyboard blinks when Light Source is power on.